psas/avionics-cad/av4/rocketnet-hub/documentation/mfg-and-test-log.md

 - FIXED: LED9 was reversed.
 - FIXED: grounded TP39 (`ETH_MII_RX_ER`) using green mod wire.
-- Not an issue: All other link active LEDs seem OK
+- All other link active LEDs seem OK
 - We tested Ports 1-4, 6-8: link LEDs turn on.
 - Built debug battery cable for providing power, and the first of the real rocketnet cables (rocketnet to RJ11).